MCP HubMCP Hub

 1. Clone the repository.

-2. Install the dependencies:
+2. Install dependencies:

 uv sync

-1. Run the server:
+3. Run the server:

 uv run mcp-telegram --help

-Debugging the Server in Terminal
+Debugging the server in terminal

 uv run cli.py list-tools

-# Run a specific tool
+Run a specific tool (example):

 uv run cli.py call-tool --name ListDialogs --arguments '{"unread": true}'

-Debugging the Server in the Inspector
+Debugging the server in the Inspector

-Run the MCP inspector using:
+Run the MCP inspector:

 npx @modelcontextprotocol/inspector uv run mcp-telegram

-Make sure to define the environment variables TELEGRAM_API_ID and TELEGRAM_API_HASH in the inspector.
+Warning: Define environment variables TELEGRAM_API_ID and TELEGRAM_API_HASH in the inspector.

 Troubleshooting

-Message 'Could not connect to MCP server mcp-telegram'
+Message: "Could not connect to MCP server mcp-telegram"